EdwardsVilager/EdwardsVilager/README.md

 ### 🌱 What I'm Learning:
 - **Advanced Cloud-Native Technologies**: Continuously exploring the latest cloud-native technologies and trends, including serverless architectures, container orchestration, and cloud security.
 - **FinOps & Cost Optimization**: Delving deeper into FinOps practices to maximize cost-efficiency in the cloud, ensuring businesses get the most out of their cloud investments while keeping expenses under control.
+- **DevSecOps**: Mastering security practices within the DevOps lifecycle to ensure that security is integrated at every stage of development and deployment.

 ### 👯 Collaboration Opportunities:
 I’m always open to collaborating on innovative projects that involve: